by Mathew Martin

 "Snake Mountain.
 Care to join me?"

 Orko collapsed into his hat.
 "S-S-Snake Mountain?
-What are you going there for?"
+What are you

 "I've got work to do."